9 Ways to Save Money on Freight Shipping

 Here are 9 ways to save money on shipping

 1. Ship terminal to terminal

-If you are able to drop off your shipment at a terminal or pick it up from one, it could save you quite a bit of money on various freight charges such as limited access, residential, tailgate, fuel, appointment as well as others.
+If you are able to drop off your shipment at a terminal or pick it up from one, it could save you quite a bit of money on various freight charges such as limited access, residential, tailgate, fuel, appointments as well as others.

-Terminal to terminal shipping is considered business to business (B2B), dock to dock and since B2B shipping is the industry standard, this is the cheapest shipping option in most cases.
+Terminal-to-terminal shipping is considered business-to-business (B2B), dock-to-dock and since B2B shipping is the industry standard, this is the cheapest shipping option in most cases.
 The only downside is that you will need to get the shipment to/from the terminal.

 2. Palletize your shipments

 This one isn’t a strict rule as carrier policies vary, but some carriers will charge more for a non-palletized shipment due to lower maneuverability and higher risk of damage.